72 Biology

 • Know how to properly cite sources and avoid plagiarism

-A Primer for Computational Biology (CC BY-NC-SA) by Shawn T. O’Neil
+A Primer for Computational Biology by Shawn T. O’Neil (CC BY-NC-SA).

 This book aims to teach these basics of scientific computing: skills that even in fields such as computer science are often gained informally over a long period of time.
 This book is intended for readers who have passing familiarity with computing.
 While these concepts will likely be useful to researchers in many fields, I frame most of the discussion and examples in the analysis of biological data, and thus assume some basic biological knowledge, including concepts such as genes, genomes, and proteins.

-Principles of Biology (CC-BY) by Lisa Bartee; Walter Shriner; and Catherine Creech
+Principles of Biology by Lisa Bartee; Walter Shriner; and Catherine Creech (CC-BY).

 The Principles of Biology sequence introduces biology as a scientific discipline for students planning to major in biology and other science disciplines.
 Laboratories and classroom activities introduce techniques used to study biological processes and provide opportunities for students to develop their ability to conduct research.